aws-amplify/docs/js/graphql.md

 ### @connection

 The `@connection` directive enables you to specify relationships between `@model` object types.
 Currently, this supports one-to-one, one-to-many, and many-to-one relationships.
-An error is thrown if you try to configure a many-to-many relationship.
+You may implement many-to-many relationships yourself using two one-to-many connections and joining @model type.
+See the usage section for details.

 #### Definition